 Thankfully, you can avoid this by bringing Horse Revivers along with you.
 These can be purchased in general stores.
 They are a bit pricey, but you need them on you at all times.
 If your horse goes down, you will be given the option to revive them or put them down.
 If you don’t have a horse reviver, you’ll simply have to leave them there or do the unthinkable.

-On a more overall level, Arthur and his horse bond over time, which leads to better trust and more horse skills (drifting, running, jumping, etc.).
+On a more general level, Arthur and his horse bond over time, which leads to better trust and more horse skills (drifting, running, jumping, etc.).
 To help with bonding, make sure to tell to pat your horse from time to time (we’re serious) and feed them regularly.
 You can purchase horse provisions in the general store.

 Don’t forget to take guns from your horse

 Your horse also acts as an extra satchel.
 Your guns, specifically rifles and shotguns, are often stowed on your horse.
 Don’t forget to retrieve the guns you want before dismounting.
 It doesn’t happen automatically.
 What’s great about RDR2 is that you can grab your items from your horse without having to get on.
 Simply activate the item wheel while standing next to the horse to retrieve your belongings.

 Dress appropriately and bring a spare outfit